Fed's Yellen backs holding rates near zero to 2016

 "The idea is to define a zone of combinations of the unemployment rate and inflation within which the (Fed) would continue to hold the federal funds rate in its current, near-zero range," Yellen said.

 She said that would help shape expectations of the Fed's likely response to incoming data.
-Even so, she said the thresholds would not trigger a rate hike decision, which would require "further committee deliberation and judgment."
+Even so, she said the thresholds would not trigger a rate hike decision.
+That, she said, would require "further committee deliberation and judgment."

+The central bank is also considering issuing a forecast that would represent the consensus of its 19 individual policymakers to give a better sense of the views driving Fed decisions.
+Currently, it provides a range of individual forecasts.

+Yellen, who is leading the Fed's efforts on communications, said it was proving "exceptionally difficult" to forge a consensus on the outlook for the economy.